OCCA Diocese of New York

 12. What makes your church different from the Roman Catholics and Eastern Orthodox?
 Why would I want to go to yours instead of theirs?

 We're much smaller, generally, than a Roman or Orthodox parish, and so we are able to be much more informal and personal.
 Many people tend to think of us as being rather more progressive, diverse and inclusive, and for that reason they prefer to worship with us.
-Then again, our church also ordains women and married people, as well as lesbian, gay, bisexual and transgender folks.
+Then again, our church also ordains women and married people, as well as LGBTQ+ folks.
 We believe we’re called to reject unjust discrimination, hate crimes, and violence: for example, that based on actual or perceived race, creed, color, ethnicity, national origin or citizenship, marital status, political affiliation, sexual orientation or gender identity, or language skill.

 13. What sorts of people come to your church?

-Across the country, all sorts of people, from farmers to physicists, from physicians to fire-fighters.
+All sorts of people, from farmers to physicists, from physicians to fire-fighters.
 We tend to attract those who value authenticity in worship, respect and reverence for the sacraments, and the healing and reconciling power of a small community of faith.
 Why not come and see?